dbissell6/DFIR/Blue_Book/Blue_Book.md

 | **PCB**              | Kernel-mode address space      | Contains process state information      | PID, process state, scheduling information                     |

+**Process Environment Block (PEB):** An extremely useful structure that tells you where to find several of the other items in this list, including the DLLs, heaps, and environment variables.

 Using windbg to view process dump of peb.

 ![image](https://github.com/dbissell6/DFIR/assets/50979196/f0098402-efd6-443d-842b-09fcb7319b56)